HackYourFuture/databases/Week1/MAKEME.md

 ## **5. Career Training 2 (If not completed yet)**

-Remember that the Career Training 2 session is coming up (check your class channel on slack for the exact date).
+Remember that the Career Training 2 session is coming up (check your cohort channel on slack for the exact date).
 Before the session make sure you have:

 - Read the whole [‘Interview Preparation’ Repo](https://github.com/HackYourFuture/interviewpreparation).
-- Done the homework: make a copy of [this file](https://docs.google.com/document/u/2/d/114rTGS4eG6tpkrMAyVIdvgTrnpmkRL6ax_smkw1B0HI/copy) and submit your answers to the team [here](https://hackyourfuture.typeform.com/to/s6zYAugm).
+- Done the assignment: make a copy of [this file](https://docs.google.com/document/u/2/d/114rTGS4eG6tpkrMAyVIdvgTrnpmkRL6ax_smkw1B0HI/copy) and submit your answers to the team [here](https://hackyourfuture.typeform.com/to/s6zYAugm).

-## SUBMIT YOUR HOMEWORK!
+## SUBMIT YOUR ASSIGNMENT!

 After you've finished your todo list it's time to show us what you got!
-The homework that needs to be submitted is the
+The assignment that needs to be submitted is the
 following:

 1. MySQL exercises